 It is a measure of exactness.
 Precision in project quality management means the values of repeated measurements are clustered and have little scatter.
 Precision doesn’t mean that the measurements are close to the target value – it means that the measurements are close to one another.
 They may or may not be near the target value.
 Precision is about how the measured values are close to one another.
 If the scatter is lesser, measurements are said to have a high precision.

 Quality Management in Project Management:

 Project Quality Management includes the processes and activities of the performing organization that determine quality policies, objectives, and responsibilities so that the project will satisfy the needs for which it was undertaken.
-Project Quality Management uses policies and procedures to implement, within the project’s context, the organization’s quality management system and, as appropriate, it supports continuous process improvement activities as undertaken on behalf of the performing organization.
+Quality management in project management uses policies and procedures to implement, within the project’s context, the organization’s quality management system and, as appropriate, it supports continuous process improvement activities as undertaken on behalf of the performing organization.
 Project Quality Management works to ensure that the project requirements, including product requirements, are met and validated.

-An overview of the Project Cost Management processes are as follows:
+An overview of the Project quality management processes are as follows:

 Plan Quality Management:

 Plan the Project Quality Management is the process of identifying quality requirements and/or standards for the project and its deliverables, and documenting how the project will demonstrate compliance with relevant quality requirements.
+It may be done by the project manager or the PMO.
 The key benefit of this process is that it provides guidance and direction on how quality will be managed and validated throughout the project.

 Perform Quality Assurance:

 Perform Quality Assurance is the process of auditing the quality requirements and the results from quality control measurements to ensure that appropriate quality standards and operational definitions are used.
 The key benefit of this process is that it facilitates the improvement of project quality management processes.